 Are looking for effective and tested ways to improve your content readability?
 Well, you’re in the right place.

-Importantly, you should know that content readability has a direct effect on the traffic you generate and the ranking you have on SERPs.
+Importantly, you should know that Readability Score has a direct effect on the traffic you generate and the ranking you have on SERPs.

 Technically, most bloggers focus on improving: